 The project consists of a massive number of watercolour pieces as well as creative writing in Chinese.
 It was designed to fit a part of the political pursuit of Desperation Archive.
 The project was based on photographic records I have collected by two field trips to Granada.
 It has demonstrated 91 random memories about Albaicín, an urban site that strongly connected with personal emotions and feelings.
 Photography is also included in the display of the project.
 The transparency of canvas and the curtain were used to create another dimension of viewing this work.
 It shows the decay of memories that eventually decides the un-blur can only be achieved in the shift of observation dimension which in this case, was defined as dreaming.
 Through the massive amount of physical work, the project demonstrated the resignation of a forcible cut off between civil liberty of travel and international isolationism.

-Political hostility, prejudice in values, the indifference of knowing others, they all, are existing problems in the international society.
-They are also reasons that made journeys to foreign countries so rare for people holding Chinese passports.
+Political hostility, prejudice in values, the indifference of knowing others, they all are existed problems in the international society.
+These fixed impressions have been obstructing communications between China and other countries.
 I believe too many unnecessary difficulties have been added to Chinese people who would like to pay any visit to other regions due to hostility formed during the cold war.
 Now its embers still ask innocents to pay for crimes they did not commit.
+It is true that there are people with harmful intentions could hide amount those ordinary visitors.
+However I believe until administrations practically have some essential changes that convert such hostility between different ideologies, innocent people should be be treated unfriendly for their nationalities.

 Foreigners seem to be irrelevant to a culture can also love, respect and understand the same view just as every local.
 However, currently, the possibility of a temporary relocation on a global scale is so limited that treasured memories have to be kept in such a complicated manner.